How to Help Baby with Gas

 3. Clockwise Tummy Massage

-A gentle massage around the tummy area can comfort the gassy baby and you can physically guide gas through the intestines.
+A gentle massage around the tummy area can comfort a gassy baby.
+As explained by Healthline, you can physically guide gas through the intestines using specific techniques.

-Why it works: Clockwise is the natural direction of the human digestive tract.
+Why clockwise?
+Clockwise is the natural direction of the human digestive tract.
 Massaging in this direction helps to move waste and gas towards the exit without causing any irritation to the baby.

 4. Warm Compress Comfort

-Just like heating pads help adults with stomach cramps, gentle warmth can give comfortness to a baby's air trapped tummy.
+Just like heating pads help adults with stomach cramps, gentle warmth can give comfort to a baby's air trapped tummy.

-Soak a small soft cloth in a lukewarm water (not boiling hot water), squeeze the excess water completely and lay the warm cloth over the baby's stomach while they rest on your lap.
+How to do it: Soak a small soft cloth in lukewarm water (not boiling hot water), squeeze the excess water completely and lay the warm cloth over the baby's stomach while they rest on your lap.

-Before placing the cloth over your baby's stomach, check the cloth's temperature on your wrist first to ensure its not very hot and its in comfortable temperature for a very delicate skin.
+Safety Tip: Before placing the cloth over your baby's stomach, check the cloth's temperature on your wrist first to ensure it's not too hot and it's at a comfortable temperature for delicate skin.

 5. The "Football Hold" Positioning